Danielfww/NTF-Card/README.md

 <br>

-*Technologies I used in this project were:
+<b>Technologies</b>I used in this project were:

-Flexbox;
+Flexbox,
-Responsive Design;
+Responsive Design,
-Grid;
+Hovering.
 <br>
 *Challenges I faced: